jeremehancock/media-library-exporter/README.md

 # Deprecated

-This project has been replace by [Libretto](https://github.com/jeremehancock/Libretto) which is a `python` version.
+This project has been replaced by [Libretto](https://github.com/jeremehancock/Libretto) which is a `python` version.
 It is a much more performant tool and all future development will be done there.

 # Media Library Exporter (for Plex)